What To Wear In Spain

 - If you are visiting in the spring it's worth bearing in mind that although you may view the temperatures as warm (in comparison to the freezing ones you may be used to over the winter), the locals don't.
 So if you want to blend in, then dress as they do.
 Sturdy shoes or boots, trousers, jumpers, scarf and a jacket.

-- In the summer wear plenty of sun screen, sunglasses and a sunhat.
+- In the summer wear plenty of sun screen (we love the Riemann P20 range - apply just once a day, even if swimming, for a whole 10 hours protection), sunglasses and a sunhat.

 - Although the winter months are short, roughly stretching from around November to February, the weather can be cold so take a jacket or wrap for the evenings.